Ansh0305/CancerCare/README.md

 ## 📝 License

-This project is for educational and learning purposes.
+This project is for **educational and learning purposes only**.
 Feel free to modify and improve it.

+---

 Made with ❤️ for Awareness & Hope.